 The center will cover 36,000 square feet of space at a two-story building the City of Brownsville currently owns – 1304 E. Adams Street in Brownsville.
 An additional 24,000 square feet of space on the same block, which is connected, brings the total square footage to 60,000.

 Brownsville Community Improvement Corporation, Brownsville’s ‘type b’ economic development organization, is spearheading the project.
 It was approved by Brownsville City Commission at a recent commission meeting.

-Josh Mejia, BCIC’s interim-executive director, said the purpose of the center is to create and foster scalable local businesses.
-He said the project is tentatively being called the ‘eBridge’, or the Center for Business & Commercialization.
+The purpose of the center is to create and foster scalable local businesses.
+The project is tentatively being called the ‘eBridge’, or the Center for Business & Commercialization.

 - Business Incubation

 - B2B Networking Events